Cjmoye30/Regex_Tuttorial_ddMMYYYY/gist-regex-tutorial.md

 ### Grouping Constructs

-- Grouping can either be used as a "non-capture group" or "capture group".
+- Grouping can be used as a "non-capture group" or "capture group".
 - Non-capture Group - groups up multiple tokens without creating a capture group.
 In our examples, these are typically nested within eachother, with a capture group also nested inside:
     - ``` (?:(?:31(\/|-|\.)(?:0?[13578]|1[02]))\1|(?:(?:29|30)(\/|-|\.)(?:0?[1,3-9]|1[0-2])\2)) ```
     - ``` (?:31(\/|-|\.)(?:0?[13578]|1[02])) ```